michal-harish/gridport/README.md

 ========================================================================
- The motivation is to have a standalone http component that can be placed in the http request path which can intercept, filter, throttle and route http requests to various deployed http service endpoints without any implementation or awareness requirement on the part of the service endpoints based on SLA Contracts, ACL Rules and Routing Definitions.
+ The motivation is to have a standalone http component that can be placed in the http request path which can intercept, filter, throttle and route http requests to various deployed http service and API endpoints without any implementationor awareness requirement on the part of the endpoint based on SLA Contracts, ACL Rules and Routing Definitions.

  **Objective 1**: To be a Service Registry for Http/RESTful Services
     * ACL Rules & SLA Contracts for authentication, authorisation, throttling and routing